TGX 1.1.1

 Using the 2D API.

-Below is a description, with examples, of most 2D drawing primitives implemented in TGX.
+This page describes, with examples, most 2D drawing primitives implemented in TGX.

-• For additional details, look directly into the main header file Image.h
+• For additional details, see the main header file Image.h.

 • Do not forget to check the examples located in the /examples/ subdirectory of the library.
 In particular, the example TestPrimitives contains all the code listed below.